Microsoft/MCW-Azure-Blockchain/Hands-on lab/HOL step-by step - Azure Blockchain.md

     }
     ```

-3. Within the **"Properties"** object, add the following JSON to define the metadata for the Properties of the TelemtryCompliance smart contract.
+3. Within the **"Properties"** object, add the following JSON to define the metadata for the Properties of the TelemetryCompliance smart contract.
 This will create mappings for the properties defined in the Smart Contract.

     There are multiple items that can be reflected by an address in a Solidity smart contract, such as a user or contract, so Blockchain Workbench provides custom data types to help to determine how to interact with the contract appropriately.
 The *InitiatingCounterparty*, *Counterparty*, *PreviousCounterparty*, *RequestedCounterparty*, *Device*, *SupplyChainOwner*, and *SupplyChainObserver* properties are all defined as a "*user*" type.